Adela Cojab: Activism

 During Cojab's time as president of the Realize Israel student group, 53 other student groups refused to co-sponsor events with Realize Israel as part of the Boycott, Divestment, and Sanctions (BDS) movement.
 One of the group's celebrations, Rave in the Park, was also disrupted by Anti-Zionist protestors affiliated with the student groups Students for Justice in Palestine and Jewish Voice of Peace, two of which were arrested for reckless endangerment and assault.
 One of the protestors arrested was one of Cojab's classmates in her Arabic seminar.
 Cojab was also subjected to social media attacks and social isolation for her Zionist stances.

 In response to NYU giving an award to the university chapter of Students for Justice in Palestine, Cojab filed a Title VI complaint with the Department of Education Office for Civil Rights, calling for a full-fledged investigation into antisemitic activity on campus.
 The university reached a settlement with the Office of Civil Rights, with NYU revising its discrimination and harassment policies to include antisemitism.

-As of 2025 Cojab is a attorney with the National Jewish Advocacy Center.
+As of 2025 Cojab is an attorney with the National Jewish Advocacy Center.
 In that capacity Cojab testified at a Senate Judiciary Committee hearing on rising anti-semitism in the US, where she said "Antisemitism thrives in loopholes.
 Congress has the power and the obligation to close them."
 She endorsed the Antisemitism Awareness Act, legislation then pending before Congress.